KinexDev/GorillaLocomotion-Godot/README.md

 everything is nicely put together, you can get the player using the player_container scene

+i personally wouldn't recommend making a godot multiplayer game like gorilla tag because of how insecure godot really is, its what made me quit it.

 # Disclaimer
 i am not affiliated with Another Axiom, creators of GorillaLocomotion.